BlueBrain/nexus/docs/src/main/paradox/docs/faq.md

 ### Do I need to define SHACL schemas to bring data in?

 No. SHACL schemas provide an extra layer of quality control for the data that is ingested into Nexus.
-However we acknowledge the complexity of defining schemas.
+However, we acknowledge the complexity of defining schemas.
 That's why clients can decide whether to use schemas to constrain their data or not, depending on their use case and their available resources.

 ### Where can I find SHACL shapes I can reuse (point to resources, like schema.org)?

 Datashapes.org provides an automated conversion of schema.org as SHACL entities.
-A neuroscience community effort and INCF Special Interest Group - Neuroshapes [page on github](https://github.com/INCF/neuroshapes), provides open schemas for neuroscience data based on common use cases.
+A neuroscience community effort and INCF Special Interest Group - [Neuroshapes](https://github.com/INCF/neuroshapes), provides open schemas for neuroscience data based on common use cases.

 ### Why are RDF and JSON-LD important for Blue Brain Nexus?

 RDF is the data model used to ingest data into the Knowledge Graph and it is also used for SHACL schema data validation.
-JSON-LD is fully compatible with the RDF data model, and it is the main format we use for messages exchange.
-It is also the preferred format for message exchanges for APIs.
-The choice of JSON-LD is due to the fact that is as plain JSON but with some special [keywords](https://json-ld.org/spec/latest/json-ld/#syntax-tokens-and-keywords).
+JSON-LD is an RDF concrete syntax, and it is the main format we use for messages exchange.
+The choice of JSON-LD is due to the fact that is plain JSON but with some special [keywords](https://json-ld.org/spec/latest/json-ld/#syntax-tokens-and-keywords) and JSON is a broadly adopted API exchange format.

 ### Can I connect any SPARQL client to Nexus’ SPARQL endpoint?

 Yes.
-As long as the client supports the ability to provide a `Authentication` HTTP Header (for authentication purposes) on the request, any SPARQL client should work.
+As long as the client supports the ability to provide a `Authentication` HTTP Header (for authentication purposes) on the HTTP request, any SPARQL client should work.

-### How can I create an Organizations as an anonymous user in the docker-compose file?
+### How can I create an organization as an anonymous user in the docker-compose file?
 What needs to be done to switch to "authenticated" mode?

-The permissions for anonymous are pre-set in the @ref:[ACLs](delta/api/current/iam-permissions-api.md) and should be replaced by the standard authentication.
-More details @ref:[here](delta/api/current/iam-permissions-api.md).
+By default, the permissions used - for an authenticated user - when running Nexus Delta are the ones defined on the JVM property [app.permissions.minimum](https://github.com/BlueBrain/nexus/blob/master/delta/src/main/resources/app.conf#L213).
+In order to change that behaviour, please create some ACLs for the path `/`.
+For more details about ACLs creation, visit the @ref:[ACLs page](delta/api/current/iam-acls-api.md#create-acls).

 ### Can I use Blue Brain Nexus from Jupyter Notebooks?